hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 [submit a pull request](https://github.com/hkamran80/articles#contributions).

 [^1]: The name `cloudflared` comes from the Unix tradition of naming servers with a "-d" suffix standing for "daemon". (original text from [Cloudflare](https://blog.cloudflare.com/workerd-open-source-workers-runtime))

-[^2]: Part two has only been tested on Android, and this guide reflects that.

 [^3]: The Home Assistant maintainers have rejected all attempts to add additional authentication methods to the companion app, as evidenced by [PR #3510](https://github.com/home-assistant/android/pull/3510#issuecomment-1927928037), [PR #4160](https://github.com/home-assistant/android/pull/4160#issuecomment-1927929682), [PR #2144](https://github.com/home-assistant/iOS/pull/2144#issuecomment-1992395096) and [issue #167](https://github.com/home-assistant/android/issues/167#issuecomment-566918860).
 The official guidance from them is to use a browser instead.